Colorado Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Penalties for Driving Without Insurance in Colorado

 The cost of a ticket for driving without insurance in Colorado can be more severe if you've been caught without coverage before.
-For first-time offenders, penalties may be lighter, but they escalate with subsequent offenses.
+Penalties may be lighter for first-time offenders, but they escalate with subsequent offenses.

 Penalties include:

-• Vehicle impoundment: Your car may be taken to an impound lot or tow yard, and you will have to pay the associated fees for towing and storage.
+• Vehicle impoundment: Your car may be taken to an impound lot or tow yard, and you'll have to pay towing and storage fees.

-• Suspension of vehicle registration: You cannot legally drive your car until the suspension of registration is lifted.
+• Vehicle registration suspension: You can't legally drive your car until the registration suspension is lifted.

 • Driving license suspension: Your driving privilege is denied for a defined period, and a reinstatement fee is required.

-• Requirement to file an SR-22: You might have to file an SR-22, a form that proves you have insurance, which will increase your insurance premiums.
+• SR-22 filing requirement: You might have to file an SR-22, a form that proves you have insurance, which will increase your premiums.

-• Jail: If you are involved in an accident without insurance, you could face jail time of up to six months.
+• Jail time: If you're involved in an accident without insurance, you could face jail time of up to six months.

 What to Do if Your Policy Is Canceled

-If your car insurance is canceled in Colorado, it's important to immediately stop driving and contact your insurance agent.
+If your car insurance is canceled in Colorado, immediately stop driving and contact your insurance agent.
 Driving without insurance is against the law and can lead to severe penalties.
-After cancellation, you must acquire a new policy to legally drive.
-The Colorado Department of Motor Vehicles (DMV) keeps track of insured vehicles and will be alerted of your insurance status through the state's monitoring system.
-If you are uninsured, you might face license suspension, fines and vehicle impoundment.
+After cancelation, you must get a new policy to drive legally.

 uninsured icon